Noise Levels in Fairview Park, Oakland, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,542 Fairview Park residents, or 65.3%, live above that level.
 By land area, 68.9% of Fairview Park is above 55 dBA.

 Average noise levels for Fairview Park residents, grouped by direction from the center of Fairview Park.
-Southern Fairview Park carries the highest population-weighted average; Northern Fairview Park carries the lowest.
-Just 33% of residents in Northern Fairview Park live in blocks above the EPA's 55 dBA threshold, about half the share in Southern Fairview Park.
+The highest population-weighted average is in central Fairview Park; the lowest is in western Fairview Park, where just 58% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Fairview Park